CROSS-KINGDOM IMMUNE PATHWAYS IN TICKS

 This NIH-supported grant is an interdisciplinary, collaborative effort among four institutions across the United States, under the leadership of the Pal lab.
 Our group specifically investigates cross-kingdom signaling pathways that are relevant to the transmission and persistence of Lyme disease.

 We are taking a groundbreaking interdisciplinary approach to Lyme disease with this DoD-funded project.
 In a collaboration with USUHS and Johns Hopkins University, we will use 3D models of human blood vessels to study the dissemination of the pathogen throughout the human body.

 NOVEL VACCINE USING THE RABIES VIRUS PLATFORM

-Our newest study, under the support of NIH, will explore the potential of tick and bacterial proteins to protect against Lyme disease.
+Under the support of NIH, we will explore the potential of tick and bacterial proteins to protect against Lyme disease.
 With our partners at TJU, we will incorporate essential target proteins into the widely-used rabies virus system, in an effort to develop safe and effective preventive strategies.

 TICK GENOME & EPIGENETICS